"Keep your (day) trading simple."

-"Keep your (day) trading simple."
-It's logical advice, yet rarely does the person saying it explain how to keep it simple.
-With thousands of articles, indicators, strategies and traders all saying something different, how do you reduce it all down to the bare minimum and keep it simple?
-Keeping your trading simple means following three steps, on every single trade...and only focusing on one step at a time.
+It's logical advice, yet rarely does the one saying it explain how to keep it simple.
+With thousands of articles, indicators, strategies, and traders all saying something different, how do you reduce it all down to the bare minimum and keep it simple?
+Keeping your trading simple means following three steps, on every single trade—and only focusing on one step at a time.

-To be an effective trader you need a trade setup.
-In a sea of ever changing conditions, you need to filter out all the non-relevant information on your chart.
-A setup is a precise set of conditions which must materialize to indicate a trade could happen.
-Every trader's setup(s) will be different; say for example you only trade breakouts from triangle patterns in the first two hours of the trading day, or in the first hour after lunch.
+To be an effective trader, you need a trade setup.
+In a sea of ever-changing conditions, you need to filter out all the non-relevant information on your chart.
+A setup is a precise set of conditions that must materialize to indicate a trade could happen.
+Every trader's setup will be different; say for example you only trade breakouts from triangle patterns in the first two hours of the trading day, or in the first hour after lunch.

 The triangle is your trade setup.
-When a triangle appears it lets you know a trade could be imminent.
-Until the triangle appears though, you're relaxed and focusing on nothing but finding triangle chart patterns.
+When a triangle appears, it lets you know a trade could be imminent.
+Until the triangle appears, though, you're relaxed and focusing on nothing but finding triangle chart patterns.

 By having a setup, you keep your trading simple.
 You aren't concerned about whether the price falls, rallies, or what the news is saying.
 Until a triangle pattern appears (or whatever your specific trade setup is) you have nothing much to think about.

-Step 2.
 The Trade Trigger

-A trade trigger is an event that occurs following a trade setup that lets you know it's time to enter a trade, NOW.
-If using an indicator, the trade trigger could be the exact moment the indicator passes through a particular level, or crosses another indicator line.
+The best trade setups let you know in advance (at least slightly) what your entry point will be.
+Once a triangle chart pattern appears, you know that your entry will occur when the price breaks out of the triangle (if that's your trade trigger).
+A trade trigger is an event that occurs following a trade setup that lets you know it's time to enter a trade.
+If using an indicator, the trade trigger could be the exact moment the indicator passes through a particular level or crosses another indicator line.

-At any given moment during the trading day there's only one thing you're thinking about, and that one thing is dependent on which step you are on.
+At any given moment during the trading day, there should be only one thing you're thinking about, and that one thing is dependent on which step you are on.
 All other information is irrelevant.

-First, only focus on finding your trade setup(s).
+First, only focus on finding your trade setup.
 Once you've found a trade setup, only focus on finding where the trade trigger is.
-Once you know the trade trigger, you can determine where your stop loss order and profit target will go.
-Based on the stop and target (and/or the win rate of the strategy) focus on whether you'll take the trade when the trade trigger occurs.
+Once you know the trade trigger, you can determine where your stop-loss order and profit target will go.
+Based on the stop and target (or the win rate of the strategy) focus on whether you'll take the trade when the trade trigger occurs.
 If the trade makes sense, execute the trade at the trade trigger.
 If the trade doesn't make sense, move back to step one.